 Willsbridge Mill & Willsbridge Mill Cafe

 A wonderful circular walk in a wooded valley, centring around a picturesque, old 18th century mill and the Siston Brook.
 It is a little oasis hidden amongst modern housing estates.
 Rich in history, the valley was once the site of milling, quarrying and a coal dramway, and there are still signs of this industrial hertiage.
 Make sure to visit Willsbridge Mill Cafe on the way around for a light bite and cuppa, where the friendly staff are always happy to see dogs and if your pup is good, they might get a cheeky biscuit!

-We absolutely love visiting Uphill for a few hours before stopping off at the wonderfully dog friendly Uphill Wharf Cafe Bar.
+We absolutely love visiting Uphill for a few hours before stopping off at the wonderfully dog friendly Boathouse cafe.
 Start your walk on Uphill Beach, before wandering across to the lovely, flat salt marshes, which have boats dotted around, moored on the banks as you walk around.
 After venture up to the nature reserve, which overlooks the estuary, giving you spectacular views.
-Finish your walk by stopping at Uphill Wharf Cafe Bar, who go the extra mile to make dogs and their owners feel welcome, with dog towels by the door, dog treats and even doggy ice cream!
+Finish your walk by stopping at The Boathouse cafe, who go the extra mile to make dogs and their owners feel welcome, with puppucinios and dog treats on the menu!
 Highly recommended.

 Dundas Aqueduct & The Angelfish Cafe

 A beautiful summer walk along the Kennet & Avon Canal near Bath, which leads to the magnificent Dundas Aqueduct.
 At the start or end of your walk, near the car park, visit The Angelfish Cafe, which sits right next to the canal, with plenty of outdoor seating, which is simply delightful in spring and summer.
 They have water bowls and ice cream for dogs too!